Many airlines serve Hong Kong special administrative region, connecting it to destinations globally.

 Peak Tram ascends Victoria Peak.
 Ngong Ping 360 cable car connects Tung Chung to Ngong Ping.
 Mid-Levels Escalators are the world's longest outdoor covered escalator system.

-Hong Kong has a number of unique methods of transport beyond the standard options.
+Hong Kong special administrative region has a number of special methods of transport beyond the standard options.

-Hong Kong's public transport system generally provides good accessibility.
+Hong Kong'the area's public transportation generally provides good accessibility.

 Hong Kong's backbone of public transport.
 Efficient, extensive, clean, air-conditioned, and punctual.
 Covers most urban areas.